gauravmodi/Titanic-Flask-App/README.md

 ```
 python app.py
-# This will start flask app server.
-# Now can open the site by opening http://localhost:5000/ page.
-# NOTE: Right now, app runs in debug mode
 ```
+This will start flask app server.
+Now can open the site by opening http://localhost:5000
+NOTE: Right now, app runs in debug mode

 ## Future work
 + Improve the model
 + Provide drop down for user input
-+ Take user input as string for categorical data, instead of current method i.e. numeric values.
++ Take user input as string for categorical data, instead of current method i.e. encoded numeric values.
-+ Improve the design of site.
++ Improve the UI and UX.